 Aside from the drivers, check the cabinet for damage.
 It’s not realistic to expect second-hand speakers to be flawless, so minor scratches and dings are probably acceptable.
 If the speakers have heavier damage that could compromise the integrity of the enclosure structure, however, it’s probably best to pass.
 While drive units, on the whole, are easily replaceable, cabinet damage doesn’t tend to be an easy or cheap fix.
 In most cases, it would be best to walk away from a pair of second-hand speakers with an overtly damaged cabinet.

 The second-hand buying process

 If you’re buying privately it’s always good to know why they want to sell and what equipment makes up their system.
 Find out as much as you can about the product’s condition.
 Questions such as this will help you figure out whether the seller is genuine.
 Those that know more about the product are likely to have looked after them better.

 If they claim to have had the product from new, ask to see the original receipt – even better if they have the original packaging.
 If they do have the packaging at least it minimises the risk of damage when the speakers are transported.

 The ideal situation is being able to look and listen to the speakers before you buy them, however it’s not really ideal to do that at someone else's house.
-Their room and system is unlikely to be the same as yours, so the sound you hear isn’t going to be representative.
-As mentioned above, ideally do your research on the sound before hand.
+Their room and system are unlikely to be the same as yours, so the sound you hear isn’t going to be representative.
+As mentioned above, ideally do your research on the sound beforehand.